AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Experiments

 \subsection{Within-Domain Evaluation}

 We first evaluate the within-domain detection performance of AULLM++ across the CASME II, SAMM, and 4DME-Micro datasets under the rigorous Leave-One-Subject-Out (LOSO) cross-validation protocol.
-The comparative results against representative state-of-the-art methods are summarized in the corresponding tables.
-The baselines encompass traditional handcrafted features, pure CNN architectures, knowledge distillation paradigms, recent advanced motion magnification approaches (e.g., SSSNet LED), and our conference preliminary framework, AULLM.
+The comparative results against representative methods are summarized in the corresponding tables.
+The baselines include traditional handcrafted features, pure CNN architectures, knowledge distillation paradigms, recent motion magnification approaches (e.g., SSSNet LED), and our preliminary conference framework, AULLM.

-\textbf{Superiority over Conventional Paradigms.} As demonstrated in the SAMM evaluation (Table~\ref{tab:au_samm_transposed}), AULLM++ achieves an unprecedented Macro-F1 score of 62.6\%, outperforming the state-of-the-art motion magnification method (SSSNet LED) by a massive margin of 13.3\%.
-A similar dominant trend is observed on the CASME II dataset, where our framework reaches a compelling 82.4\% Macro-F1.
-While recent motion magnification techniques attempt to address the low signal-to-noise ratio by explicitly amplifying temporal changes, they fundamentally remain confined to the traditional feature pooling and pure data-driven classification paradigm.
-Consequently, these methods still suffer from the severe dilution of fine-grained high-frequency evidence during deep network propagation and lack the capacity for complex logical reasoning.
-In stark contrast, AULLM++ explicitly disentangles and preserves localized high-frequency textures via the MGE-EFP, compressing them into compact semantic tokens.
-This explicitly demonstrates that shifting from pure visual pattern matching to LLM-driven logical deduction yields a paradigm-shifting improvement in identifying subtle micro-expressions.
+\textbf{Comparison with Conventional Paradigms.} As demonstrated in the SAMM evaluation (Table~\ref{tab:au_samm_transposed}), AULLM++ achieves a competitive Macro-F1 score of 62.6\%, outperforming the motion magnification baseline SSSNet LED by 8.4 percentage points.
+A similar trend is observed on the CASME II dataset, where our framework reaches 82.4\% Macro-F1.
+While recent motion magnification techniques attempt to address the low signal-to-noise ratio by explicitly amplifying temporal changes, they remain confined to the traditional feature pooling and pure data-driven classification paradigm.
+Consequently, these methods still suffer from the dilution of fine-grained high-frequency evidence during deep network propagation and have limited ability to incorporate AU-relation priors.
+In contrast, AULLM++ explicitly disentangles and preserves localized high-frequency textures via the MGE-EFP, compressing them into compact semantic tokens.
+This suggests that combining visual evidence construction with structured-token-conditioned inference improves the recognition of subtle micro-expression AUs.

-\textbf{Evolutionary Advancement over the Conference Version.} The evaluation on the highly challenging and newly introduced 4DME-Micro dataset (Table~\ref{tab:4dme}) particularly highlights the architectural superiority of AULLM++ over our preliminary conference version, AULLM.
-While AULLM established a strong baseline (55.0\% Macro-F1) by pioneering the integration of LLMs for micro-expression analysis, it inherently treated different Action Units as isolated classification targets.
-It lacked a mechanism to comprehend the underlying physiological dependencies between facial muscles.
+\textbf{Advancement over the Conference Version.} The evaluation on the challenging and recently introduced 4DME-Micro dataset (Table~\ref{tab:4dme}) highlights the architectural improvements of AULLM++ over our preliminary conference version, AULLM.
+While AULLM established a strong baseline (55.0\% Macro-F1) by introducing LLMs into micro-expression analysis, it treated different action units as isolated classification targets and lacked a mechanism to model the underlying physiological dependencies between facial muscles.